30 Extraordinary Things to do in Indianapolis in April

 The Soldier and Sailors Monument on Monument Circle stands 284 feet tall and is made of Indiana limestone.
 Inside the monument is a museum that tells the story of Indiana’s military history.
 Visitors can take an elevator or climb stairs to the observation deck at the top of the monument, and see stunning views of the city skyline.

-A visit to any branch of the Indianapolis Public Library is a fantastic adventure, but the Central Library is a gem.
+A visit to any branch of the Indianapolis Public Library is a fantastic adventure, but the Central Library downtown is a gem.
 The building was designed by architect Rem Koolhaas and is a striking example of modern architecture.
 Inside there are over one million books, DVDs, and other materials.
 There’s a theater, a cafe, a massive children’s area, and the Center for Black Literature & Culture.

 Talk a walk through the Indianapolis Art Center’s ArtsPark and you’ll be treated to wacky and whimsical art created for your enjoyment.
 Your stroll will take you along the White River where you’ll see a backdrop of seasonal beauty and maybe even some recreational canoers and kayakers.